wwoelmer/BOPRC_R_Course_Lesson_3/README.md

 based on the Secchi depth in that lake.
-Our dataset is in long format, so in order to do this, we need to make it into wide format (e.g., instead of Parameters as a column, TN, TP, chla, and Secchi will be their own columns, with the vaues in that column)
+Our dataset is in long format, so in order to do this, we need to make it into wide format (e.g., instead of Parameters as a column, TN, TP, chla, and Secchi will be their own columns, with the values in that column).
+We will use the `pivot_wider` function to do this, where you give the function the name of the column where the new columns will come from (here `names_from = 'Parameter'`), and the name of the column where the actual numbers will come from (here `values_from = 'Value'`)

 ``` r
 wq_wide <- wq %>%